safing/docs/portmaster/guides/contribute.md

 ### Report Bugs, Inaccuracies and Typos

-We try our best to keep everything up-to-date - but you still might find inaccurate information or typos.
-If you find anything report-worthy it would be great if you could let us know.
+We try our best to keep everything running and up-to-date - but you still might find bugs, inaccurate information or typos.
+In that case, it would be great if you could let us know.
 Or even create a pull request with a fix.

 ### Suggest New Sections